legal resources necessary to hold negligent facilities accountable.

 The surveyors interviewed the Wound Care Physician who said, “Yes, they must follow good handwashing technique during wound care.”
 The Director of Nursing presented the Hand Hygiene Policy dated April 15, 2013, and showed the surveyors it says, “Decontaminating hands after contact with an inanimate object in the immediate vicinity of the resident.”

 Do you suspect your loved one was victimized by caregivers, visitors, employees or other residents while a resident at Berkeley Nursing and Rehabilitation Center?
 If so, call Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Oak Park.
+Our network of attorneys fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Oak Park.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our seasoned attorneys provide legal representation to long-term care home residents who have been harmed by negligence and abuse.
 Our legal team has years of experience in successfully resolving claims for compensation against caregivers who must be held accountable.
 We accept every case involving nursing home neglect, wrongful death, or personal injury through a contingency fee arrangement.
 This agreement will postpone the need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.